thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-01-27-ellen-pearlman-mit-fellow-open-documentary-lab.markdown

 **Catie Cuan, Ellen Pearlman, and Andrew McWilliams:** [Output: Translating Robot and Human Movers Across Platforms in a Sequentially Improvised Performance -](http://aisb2019.machinemovementlab.net/MTSB2019_Cuan_Pearlman_McWilliams.pdf) From the 2019 AISB (The Society for the Study of Artificial Intelligence and Simulation of Behaviour) Machine Movement Lab at Falmouth University, UK.

 ## Blog Posts
-* [ThoughtWorks Arts Presents at Bozar Labs in Line With STARTS Prize 2020](https://thoughtworksarts.io/blog/bozar-labs-starts-prize/) by the Residency Team
+* [Thoughtworks Arts Presents at Bozar Labs in Line With STARTS Prize 2020](https://thoughtworksarts.io/blog/bozar-labs-starts-prize/) by the Residency Team
-* [New York Times Features Catie Cuan's Project With ThoughtWorks Arts](https://thoughtworksarts.io/blog/new-york-times-features-output/) by the Residency Team
+* [New York Times Features Catie Cuan's Project With Thoughtworks Arts](https://thoughtworksarts.io/blog/new-york-times-features-output/) by the Residency Team
 * [Life During (and After) Covid-19 - Artistic Strategies and Breakthrough Responses](https://thoughtworksarts.io/blog/covid-19-artistic-strategies/) by the Residency Team
 * [Confronting the Unknown: Art & Technology Research for Service Design](https://thoughtworksarts.io/blog/confront-unknown-research-service-design/) by the Residency Team
 * [Dancedemic World Premiere at Battery Dance Virtual Festival](https://thoughtworksarts.io/blog/dancedemic-art-a-hack-live/) by the Residency Team
-* [Welcoming Our New Residents to ThoughtWorks Arts Residency](https://thoughtworksarts.io/blog/welcoming-new-residents-synthetic-media/) by the Residency Team
+* [Welcoming Our New Residents to Thoughtworks Arts Residency](https://thoughtworksarts.io/blog/welcoming-new-residents-synthetic-media/) by the Residency Team
-* [Showcase of Art & Emerging Technology Projects at ThoughtWorks Germany](https://thoughtworksarts.io/blog/showcase-art-tech-thoughtworks-germany/) by the Residency Team
+* [Showcase of Art & Emerging Technology Projects at Thoughtworks Germany](https://thoughtworksarts.io/blog/showcase-art-tech-thoughtworks-germany/) by the Residency Team
 * [A.I.
 Brainwave Opera Has World Premiere at the Estonian Academy of Music](https://thoughtworksarts.io/blog/ai-brainwave-opera-world-premiere/) by the Residency Team
 * [Rachel Uwa Shares the Origins of Her Berlin Art and Technology School](https://thoughtworksarts.io/blog/rachel-uwa-school-machines-making-make-believe/) by the Residency Team
 * [Ellen Pearlman Presents at U.S. Fulbright Alumni Exchange Seminar](https://thoughtworksarts.io/blog/ellen-pearlman-us-fulbright-alumni-exchange/) by the Residency Team.